Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: : algebra, representations and superspace

 The anti-commutation relations between the fermionic generators are given by

 while their commutators with the bosonic part of the algebra read

 The algebra admits a quadratic Casimir operator, which in our conventions reads

-Unitary highest weight representations of $\mathfrak{osp}(4^*|4)$ are uniquely specified by the scaling dimensions and R-symmetry representation $\weight=\{\h,s,[a,b]\}$ of their superconformal primary.
+Unitary highest weight representations of $\mathfrak{osp}(4^*|4)$ are uniquely specified by the scaling dimensions and R-symmetry representation\footnote{ From the 1d perspective the R-symmetry is $\mathfrak{su}(2)\oplus \mathfrak{sp}(4)$ even though the $\mathfrak{su}(2)$ factor is part of the four dimensional space-time symmetry when the theory is realized as a defect CFT. } $\weight=\{\h,s,[a,b]\}$ of their superconformal primary.
 Here $\h$ is the scaling dimension, $s\in \mathbb{N}$ corresponds to the $s+1$-dimensional representation of $\mathfrak{su}(2)$ while $[a,b]$ are $ \mathfrak{sp}(4)$ Dynkin labels, chosen in such a way that $[1,0]=\mathbf{4}$ and $[0,1]=\mathbf{5}$.
 We make here an important remark regarding notation.
-In the rest of this paper as well as in \cite{LongBootstrap}, we shall denote the {\it non-perturbative} dimension of operators with the symbol $h$, while conformal dimensions in free theories will be denoted by $\Delta$, with $h=\Delta+\ldots$ when expanding around a free theory point (as it will be the case in \cite{LongBootstrap}).
+In the rest of this paper as well as in \cite{Ferrero:2023gnu}, we shall denote the {\it non-perturbative} dimension of operators with the symbol $h$, while conformal dimensions in free theories will be denoted by $\Delta$, with $h=\Delta+\ldots$ when expanding around a free theory point (as it will be the case in \cite{Ferrero:2023gnu}).

 We record here the eigenvalue of the quadratic Casimir operator \eqref{ospCasimir} on such representations, which in our conventions reads

 The unitary superconformal multiplets of $\mathfrak{osp}(4^*|4)$ were classified, for example, in \cite{Gunaydin:1990ag,Dorey:2018klg,phdthesis,Agmon:2020pde} and we review them in detail in Appendix \ref{app:supermultiplets}, where we also provide explicitly their operators content.
 The complete classification includes absolutely protected short multiplets, semi-short multiplets and generic long ones.
 However, in this work we will mostly deal with two type of representations: \begin{itemize} \item[(i)] Short ($\tfrac{1}{2}$-BPS) multiplets $\mathcal{D}_k$, with $\weight=\{k,0,[0,k]\}$, whose dimension is absolutely protected. \item[(ii)] Long multiplets $\mathcal{L}_{s,[a,b]}^{\h}$, where the scaling dimension is subject to the unitarity bound